Sexual Harassment Lawyer: A Complete Guide

 Workplace harassment remains a pervasive issue, affecting countless industries worldwide.
 Statistics reveal that many employees have experienced some form of hostile work environment.
 This includes unwelcome comments, advances, or behavior that creates an offensive work environment.

-Despite employers' efforts to address these concerns, the numbers remain alarmingly high.
+The numbers remain alarmingly high despite employers' efforts to address these concerns.
 The Equal Employment Opportunity Commission (EEOC) reports thousands of complaints annually, highlighting the widespread nature of the problem.

 Underreporting Issues